 “More than anything, John is a great friend to me.
-When we get on the phone it is hard to get off.
+When we get on the phone, it is hard to get off.
 He is a kindred spirit.
-In a way I look him to him as a big brother, the coolest big brother possible.
+In a way, I look up to him as a big brother, the coolest big brother possible.
 He’s just such a smart and insightful guy and I’ve never heard one vindictive word out of him ever.
 He’s the nicest person with the kindest heart.
-I’m proud to know him” Brad Dukes, author of “Reflections: An Oral History of Twin Peaks”
+I’m proud to know him” Brad Dukes, author of “Reflections: An Oral History of Twin Peaks.”

 Without this discovery, and the further understanding that John’s own research and theorizing provided, my own Journey Through Twin Peaks videos could never have been born.
 And I’m sure this is true for many others who write about and discuss Twin Peaks – John was unafraid to seek answers, without reducing the mystery, and we can all thank him for that.” – Joel Bocko, Journey Through Twin Peaks

 “I’ve told the story many times both privately and publicly.
 The inspiration to start this site came from reading John Thorne’s book, The Essential Wrapped In Plastic.
 I was sitting down on a Sunday afternoon and as I got further and further into the book, I remembered how much I loved dissecting and studying Twin Peaks.
-It was something I did for years in the 90’s and early 2000’s but as time went on, I began to do less of.
+It was something I did for years in the ’90s and early 2000s, but as time went on, I began to do less of.
 I knew I was excited to read John’s book when I first heard about it.
 What I didn’t know was that John would have the exact same impact on me that David Lynch and Mark Frost do: These men all dared me to dream.
 They say imitation is the sincerest form of flattery and I believe that to be true.
-This site, which myself and the other writers are all deeply invested in and very much in love with, was born from John’s passion to explore the world of Twin Peaks” – Andrew Grevas, 25YearsLaterSite.com
+This site, which myself and the other writers are all deeply invested in and very much in love with, was born from John’s passion for exploring the world of Twin Peaks” – Andrew Grevas, 25YearsLaterSite.com